Andrettin/Wyrmsun/readme.txt

 - Added Reginsmol (literary work, scroll) (+1% backstab bonus) (dropped by dwarven Mead Halls and Bastions).
 - Added Alvissmol (literary work, scroll) (+1 mana) (dropped by dwarven Mead Halls and Bastions).
 - "Right-click to use" no longer appears in an item's popup if the item cannot be currently used (i.e. if the unit doesn't fulfill the conditions for a scroll to be used).
+- Fixed issue which caused the stats change of one of the equipped rings to not be displayed properly when two rings are equipped.

 * Miscellaneous
 - Added support for damage bonus vs. dragons.
 This damage bonus affects wyrms, and will affect any other draconic creatures added later to the game.
 - Fixed an issue which caused unit/building proper names to overlap with other parts of the interface if a word in them was too long.
+- Fixed an issue which caused the player to be able to see others' buildings on the minimap if the player destroyed their own town hall.

 * Units
 - When right-clicking on a tile-based resource, workers who are already carrying the resource at maximum capacity will now return goods and then begin harvesting.